 In Dark Angel transgenics of X7 series (children having disturbing pure black eyes).
 "The X7s are stronger and faster than the X5 series.
 They were designed with hive minds and are capable of communicating through sound waves, much like bats, but do so without opening their mouths.
 Their communications are inaudible to non-X7s.
 They never speak. "

-The Time Lords used to completely lack individuality.
-After genetically enhancing their own species, they gained individual personalities, but still retained the hivemind.
+Doctor Who has the Ood, the Sensorites, the Daleks (with their psychic "Pathweb" network), and the Time Lords, among others.
+(The Time Lords used to completely lack individuality.
+After genetically enhancing their own species, they gained individual personalities, but still retained the hivemind.)

 A very weak version of this exists in Earth: Final Conflict with the Taelons, whose minds are joined in the Commonality.
 However, they are full individuals and don't share each other's thoughts.
 The Commonality mainly serves to keep the Taelons from reverting into the savage Atavus state.
 A human jacked into the Commonality experiences the greatest high possible, and a few seconds can feel like hours.